SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Exotic Metal Body

-Steel dwarves unlocked the secrets of smithing valiar-the truemetal prized not only for its strength and flexibility, but for its entrancing silvery white beauty.
+Steel dwarves unlocked the secrets of smithing valiar—the truemetal prized not only for its strength and flexibility, but for its entrancing silvery white beauty.
 They could turn valiar into anything, from breathtaking weapons and exquisite buildings to hypnotic gossamer fabrics that are nearly transparent and virtually indestructible.
 The secrets of working with the truemetal disappeared with the steel dwarves, but not before they built the nigh-invulnerable bodies of the valok.

 #### Prismacore Power